revilowaldow/BITC/Factions/Local Arcanists/Vixel.md

 Killed by stabbing and defenestrating
-Nearby militia man killed with
+Nearby militia man killed with ritual dagger of [[Aepoptosis cult]]

 Kathkachians
 From Parch, but happy to be out from under their yoke